LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 Utility predicates
 ------------------

-The `lgtunit` tool provides the following utility predicates to simplify writing unit tests that require float comparison or goal benchmarking:
+The `lgtunit` tool provides some utility predicates to simplify writing unit
+tests:

+- `variant/2` - to check when two terms are a variant of each other (e.g. to check expected test results against the actual results when they contain variables)
-- `Float1 =~= Float2`
+- `Float1 =~= Float2` - for approximate float comparison
 - `benchmark(Goal, Time)`
 - `benchmark(Goal, Repetitions, Time)`